EMSB Marks Black History Month Through Hands-On Learning and Creativity

 “I Have a Dream” Mural Art Creation

-John F. Kennedy High School and Nesbitt Elementary School students will create a visual art installation displayed in the foyer of both schools, celebrating student voice and vision while responding to the guiding question: “What is your dream, and what do you hope for our future?”
+John F. Kennedy High School and Nesbitt Elementary School students created a visual art installation displayed in the foyer of both schools, celebrating student voice and vision while responding to the guiding question: “What is your dream, and what do you hope for our future?”

 Celebrating Black Excellence Through Art